Background pattern

 Package Leaflet: Information for the User

-Betnovate 1mg/g Cream
+Betnovate 1mg/g cream

 Betamethasone valerate

-Read this leaflet carefully before you start using this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.
+If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not pass it on to others even if they have similar symptoms to you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, talk to your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 3. How to use Betnovate cream